 Be sure to also check our feature Free in Hawaii that contains information on things to do for free on each of the main Hawaiian Islands.

 Taken as a Whole

-We don't pretend to tell you that a trip to Hawaii will ever be cheap.
+We won't pretend to tell you that a trip to Hawaii will ever be cheap.
 Consider, however, that for many of you this will be the trip of your lifetime.

-By following our own tips, we're now able to save quite a bit of money.
-Clearly the biggest "bang for your buck" is if you're able to use frequent flier miles for your trip.
-This will save you thousands dollars in many cases.
+By following these tips, you'll be able to save quite a bit of money.
+Clearly, the biggest "bang for your buck" is if you're able to use frequent flier miles for your trip.
+This will save you thousands of dollars in many cases.
 It will also allow you to have more money to spend on the fun things that you can do in Hawaii and there are lots of those!

 Above all else, a trip to Hawaii should be fun and relaxing, so we hope that these tips will help relieve some of the stress involved in planning your trip.